 As part of the anniversary, HeK has published a catalogue with descriptions of all the iterations and key essays on the development of Web culture.
 With contributions by Michael Connor, curator and artistic director of Rhizome in New York; Joanne McNeil, freelance curator and author; Russian Internet theorist Roman Leibov; and the American science fiction author Bruce Sterling.

-Participating artists: Inbal Shirin Anlen, Freya Birren (Jennifer Walshe), Vadim Epstein, Dragan Espenschied, JODI, Olia Lialina, Abe Linkoln, Guthrie Lonergan, Ignacio Nieto, Anna Russett, Tale of Tales a.k.a.
+Participating artists: Inbal Shirin Anlen, Freya Birren (Jennifer Walshe), Vadim Epstein, Dragan Espenschied, JODI, Olia Lialina, Abe Linkoln, Guthrie Lonergan, Armin Medosch, Ignacio Nieto, Anna Russett, Tale of Tales a.k.a.
 Entropy8Zuper!, Mark Wirblich, and two new commissioned works by Constant Dullaart and Foundland.